|

 Ltd., North Vancouver, British Columbia.

-Leaving Vancouver in July 1943 Ravager sailed for
+Leaving Vancouver in July 1943 RAVAGER sailed

-Naval Air Station Quonset Point for transit to UK.
+from US Naval Air Station Quonset Point for transit to UK.

-HMS Ravager initially saw service in the Atlantic
+HMS RAVAGER initially saw service in the

-squadrons between September and October 1943. but From the end of 1944
+Hellcats of 804 squadrons between September and October 1943. but From

-Ravager was mainly employed as a Deck Landing Training carrier,
+RAVAGER was mainly employed as a Deck Landing Training carrier,

 operating off the Scottish coast.